Well Prepared Clay is the Key to Success.

 Using reclaimed clay to soften up firm clay.

-Once the reclaim clay has firmed up in the bisque fired bowls, but is still too soft for using on the wheel, I add it to a new bag of clay.
+I add soft clay to a new bag of clay.
 This is an alternative clay softening technique if you don’t have time to wait three days as in the technique above.
-By slicing clay from a new bag and layering it with softer reclaimed clay you can then work the clay by wedging [cutting and slamming as detailed above] to the desired consistency.
+By slicing clay from a new bag and layering it with softer reclaimed clay you can then work the clay by wedging it to the desired consistency.